TecHunter/DiscordMungeon/README.md

 ## Requirements

-To use Discord Mungeon, you must be able to access your account's token and be in the (http://discord.gg/FDVJuVW)[Discord Mungeon guild].
+To use Discord Mungeon, you must be able to access your account's token and be in the [Discord Mungeon guild](http://discord.gg/FDVJuVW).

 The latter is to keep all app usage in the same place, so it's easy to spot abuse.